Politics1

 SMALLER THIRD PARTIES:

 ALLIANCE PARTY - Alliance Party logoThe Alliance Party launched in 2018, formed by fiscally conservative/socially moderate centrists who had been Democrats, Republicans, independents, and third party members (the Modern Whig Party, American Moderates Party and the South Carolina American Party folded into it) who were upset with the dysfucntion caused by status quo political gridlock and the toxic national political divide.
 They explained: "Americans need not be adversaries or combatants.
 In reality, we are all pursuing a personal American Dream, and we are allies in our collective pursuit of a more perfect Union."
 The party supports free trade, reducing the national debt, a strong military, affordable health care, initiatives to combat climate change, gay equality, immigration, gun rights (with limited, constitutionally reasonable regulation), better care for veterans an emphasis on renewable energy, and term-limits.
 While still very small, the party has active affiliates in many states and fielded candidates in 2020.
 The NY Independence Party and Florida Reform Party in 2020 became state affiliates of the Alliance Party.
 Frequent candidate and wealthy businessman Rocky de la Fuente - who has run over the years under many different party banners - was Alliance's 2020 presidential nominee (5th place - 88,200 votes).
+No real sign of any activity in the 2024 cycle, except they expressed a desire to recruit congressional candidates.

 Communist Party USA campaign button - 1930sCOMMUNIST PARTY USA - The Communist Party USA (CPUSA) -- once the slavish propaganda tool and spy network for the Soviet Central Committee -- experienced a forced transformation in recent years.
 Highly classified Soviet Politburo records, made public after the fall of Soviet communism in the 1990s, revealed the Communist Party of the Soviet Union (CPSU) illegally funneled millions of dollars to the CPUSA to finance its activities from the 1920s to the 1980s.
 The flow of Soviet dollars to the CPUSA came to an abrupt halt when the Soviet communists were ousted from power in 1991 -- ultimately causing a total overhaul of CPUSA activities.
 Founded in 1924, the CPUSA reached its peak vote total in 1932 with nominee William Z. Foster (102,000 votes - 4th place).
 The last national CPUSA ticket -- headed by Stalinist Gus Hall and 60s radical activist Angela Davis -- was fielded in 1984 (36,000 votes - 8th place).
 While the party has not directly run any candidates since the late 1980s, the CPUSA sometimes backs some candidates in various local elections (often in Northeastern industrial communities) and engages in grassroots political and labor union organizing.
-In 2021, the party announced it would start fielding candidates again going forward.
+In 2021, the party announced it would start fielding candidates again going forward - but has yet to start doing so.
 The CPUSA's underlying Marxist ideology remains strong.
 However, it evolved since the 2000 death of Hall, into a Gorbachev-style "democratic reform communist" movement until 2014.
 Since then, when Joe Sims became the CPUSA leader, the party shifted back to its traditional far-left Marxist stances.
 Official CPUSA websites include the People's World party newspaper and Political Affairs monthly party magazine.

 Forward Party logo FORWARD PARTY - Founded in 2021 by '20 Dem presidential hopeful Andrew Yang - immediately after Yang lost his 2021 race for NYC Mayor in the Dem primary - the Forward Party vows to "support candidates for office who align with our core principles so that we can reform the system and make it more responsive to the American people."
 The party supports Yang's signature issue - Universal Basic Income (guaranteed minimum monthly payments to all Americans to ensure none are below the poverty line) - along with ranked choice voting, open/nonpartisan primaries, federal term limits (18 years for House and Senate), independent redistricting commissions, and recognizing online data as an individual property right.
 Beyond that, the party has no platform and espouses no set beliefs.
 Several candidates announced for political office in 2022 as Forward Party candidates, but none secured ballot status.
 In 2022, the Reagan-Bush alumni group Renew America Movement (RAM) and the independent Serve America Movement Party both folded into the Forward Party.
 As part of the merger, ex-Gov. Christine Todd Whitman (R-NJ) joined Yang as co-chair of the Forward Party.
+To date, no party candidates have appeared on any ballots.
+In 2024, the party successfully fielded two congressional candidates on the ballot in Colorado.

 FREEDOM SOCIALIST PARTY - The FSP was formed in 1966 by a splinter group of dissident feminist Trotskyists who broke away from the Socialist Workers Party to create a new party in the "tradition of Marx, Engels, Lenin and Trotsky."
 The FSP has always emphasized "black liberation and social feminsm" -- thus the reason Radical Women is an official alternate name used by the FSP.
 The FSP describe themselves as a revolutionary, Trotskyist feminist organization, "dedicated to the replacement of capitalist rule."
 The FSP occasionally fields a handful of local candidates in Washington, California, and New York (often in non-partisan elections).
 The FSP also fielded their first Presidential candidate in 2012: socialist activist Stephen Durham, who ran as a write-in when he failed to achieve ballot status in any state.
 No presidential candidate in 2016 or 2020.
 Official FSP links include the Freedom Socialist newspaper and Red Letter Press (book publishers).